Learn how to use apply as a group or organization, how funding decisions are made, restrictions on funding and other questions.

 Successful funding for groups will be dispersed through:

 NIB Trust Fund receives a large number of applications.
 In order to ensure an adequate assessment and review of each, the screening and selection process for applications could take approximately four months.
+Group funding decisions are usually released end of March, individual finding decisions are usually released at the end of September.

 Plans are in place to ensure the longevity of the NIB Trust Fund, with the goal of offering funding for First Nations and Métis individuals and organizations through a competitive application process for the next 20 years.